-MURFREESBORO, TN / ACCESSWIRE / November 16, 2020 / National Health Investors, Inc. (NYSE:NHI) today provided a business update regarding its monthly contractual rent collections and average occupancy from its three largest senior housing operators.
+MURFREESBORO, TN / ACCESSWIRE / October 27, 2021 / National Health Investors, Inc. (NYSE:NHI) today provided a business update regarding its monthly contractual cash collections, dispositions, and average occupancy from its three largest senior housing operators.

-The following table summarizes the average monthly portfolio occupancy for Senior Living Communities ("SLC"), Bickford, and Holiday for the periods indicated, excluding development properties in operation less than 24 months, notes receivable, and properties transitioned to new operators or disposed.
+The following table summarizes the average monthly portfolio occupancy for Senior Living Communities ("SLC"), Bickford, and Holiday for the periods indicated, excluding development properties in operation less than 24 months, notes receivable, and properties disposed or transitioned to new operators.

 Incorporated in 1991, National Health Investors, Inc. (NYSE: NHI) is a real estate investment trust specializing in sale-leaseback, joint-venture, mortgage and mezzanine financing of need-driven and discretionary senior housing and medical investments.
 NHI's portfolio consists of independent, assisted and memory care communities, entrance-fee retirement communities, skilled nursing facilities, medical office buildings and specialty hospitals.
 For more information, visit www.nhireit.com.